 Like what you see?
-SIGN UP FOR MY NEWSLETTER so you’ll never miss a recipe!
-(I’ll never sell your email and no spam, ever, I promise!)
+SIGN UP FOR OUR NEWSLETTER so you’ll never miss a recipe!
+(No spam, ever, we promise!)

 COOKING METHOD: You don’t have to use the slow cooker method.
 For a quicker method simply heat the milk in a large stock pot over low to medium heat.
 Just be sure to stir it regularly, especially as it gets hotter, to prevent the milk from scorching.
 Then follow the rest of the instructions as written.

 TROUBLESHOOTING TIME: “My yogurt didn’t set and I have yogurt soup!”
 There may be an occasion or two when your yogurt doesn’t set properly.
 I’ve made probably close to 20 batches and fortunately it’s only happened to me once but it was nevertheless disappointing.
 The yogurt-making process involves fragile live bacteria.
 Many factors can be at play for a failed batch, anything from the first step to the last.
 The only thing to do is try again with a new batch.
 But don’t throw out that “yogurt soup”!
 Throughout Europe in addition to kefir you can get delicious plain and flavored yogurt drinks.
 You’re still getting the benefit of the good bacteria.
 Just stir in some flavored syrups (like Torani or anything else that will add a bit of sweetness and flavor) and enjoy!

 Another favorite way to enjoy this yogurt is with some high quality vanilla bean paste.
 It’s thicker than vanilla extra, has vanilla bean flecks in it, and has a much stronger, richer flavor.
 It’s the preferred choice among professional chefs.

 Okay, let’s get started!